wp-plugins/collapsing-categories/readme.txt

 behavior in wordpress anyways)

 == HISTORY ==

+* 0.5.9 (2008/08/07)
+    * minor bug fix - added space before category count
+    * Added option to sort by category (term) order
+    * Added option to sort by category (term) count (note that it sorts by the count of the parent category, so categories with many subcategories, but not many posts themselves will be out of order
+    * Added option to sort posts within categories

+* 0.5.8 (2008/06/15)
+		* bug fix - category description now correctly appears in title attribute if there is a description for a given category
+    * implemented a few more changes to work towards internationalization

+* 0.5.7 (2008/05/23)
+    * fixed misnamed class in javascript (collapsArch -> collapsCat)
+    * added font-family definition to css to make it monospace for +/-
+    * added another option with brackets around the +/-

+* 0.5.6 (2008/05/23)
+    * fixed bug such that subcategories would not display the expand and collapse icons
+    * fixed bug that categories with subcategories that have posts, but do not have posts themselves will be displayed
+    * Thanks to [Andy] (http://www.onkelandy.com/blog) for both of these bug notices

 * 0.5.5 (2008/05/19)
     * fixed bug - html now validates when not displaying posts